The Godfather (novel series)

-The Godfather novel series is a series of crime novels about Italian-American Mafia families, most notably the fictional Corleone family, led by Don Vito Corleone and later his son Michael Corleone.
+The Godfather is a series of crime novels about Italian-American Mafia families, most notably the fictional Corleone family, led by Don Vito Corleone and later his son Michael Corleone.
 The first novel, The Godfather, written by Mario Puzo, was released in 1969.
 It was adapted into a series of three feature films, which became one of the most successful franchises in film history.

 Puzo also wrote the second novel, The Sicilian, which was released in 1984, and was made into a film (with Godfather references removed) in 1987.
 Mark Winegardner wrote the next two novels, The Godfather Returns and The Godfather's Revenge, released in 2004 and 2006 respectively.
 Edward Falco wrote the fifth novel, based on a draft script by Mario Puzo, titled The Family Corleone, which also served as a prequel to Puzo's first novel.
 It was released in 2012.

+Random House announced in May 2026 that they had acquired a Godfather novel authorized by the estate of Mario Puzo and written by bestselling author Adriana Trigiani.
+Connie is scheduled for a fall 2027 release and will center on the Corleone family member played by Talia Shire.